oktadev/jhipster-microservices-example/TUTORIAL.md

 }
 ```

-The project creation process will take a couple minutes to run, depending on your internet connection speed.
+The project creation process will take a couple of minutes to run, depending on your internet connection speed.
 When it's
 finished, you should see output like this:

 ![Generation success](static/generation-success.png)